 Santa Barbara County is requesting an amendment to the Coastal Zoning Ordinance/Implementation Plan (CZO/IP) portion of its certified Local Coastal Program (LCP) to revise the existing regulations regarding the permitting and appeal procedures for residential second units (RSUs).
 The submittal was deemed complete and filed on January 15, 2004.
 At its March 2004 Commission meeting, the Commission extended the time limit to act on Local Coastal Program Amendment 2-03 for a period not to exceed one year.
-The Commission must therefore act upon the amendment by its March 2005 Commission meeting.
+The Commission approved the amendment with suggested modifications at the March 16, 2005 hearing.